mangopy/SearchLM/data/README.md

 }
 ```

-> Due to the conference requirements, `full dataset` and all the checkpoints will be released after the anonymous peer review period.
+> `full dataset` and all the checkpoints will be released after the anonymous peer review period.